whatisnuclear/website/reactors.md

 * Primary coolant is in direct contact with turbines, so if a fuel rod had a leak, radioactive material could be placed on the turbine.
 This complicates maintenance as the staff must be dressed for radioactive environments.
 * Can't breed new fuel &mdash; susceptible to "uranium shortage"
-* Does not typically perform well in station blackout events, as in Fukushima.
+* Does not typically perform well in station blackout events, as in the Fukushima Daiichi accident.

 </div>
 </div>